TSummersLab/open-ball-beam/README.md

 1. Upload `client.ino` to the Arduino.

 Host computer
+There are two options:
-- Run `interface.py` to start the interface.
+- Run `interface.py` to start the interface (without running configurators) OR
 - Run `main.py` to run the configurators as well as start the interface.